henriksommerfeld/blog-hugo/content/article/2020-06-13-hugo-editing/index.md

 ## Different workflows for content and code changes

-Since correcting a simple spelling mistake using a static site generator requires a new build, it's benificial to reduce the amout of stuff that needs to happen between a push and a deploy.
+Since correcting a simple spelling mistake using a static site generator requires a new build, it's beneficial to reduce the amount of stuff that needs to happen between a push and a deploy.
 Therefore I have split content changes and code changes (see next post) into two different workflows.

 ### Reduce the stuff to build

-I have some npm packages and have splitted `dependencies` from `devDependencies` to reduce the amount of packages that need to be installed for a content change.
+I have some npm packages and have split `dependencies` from `devDependencies` to reduce the amount of packages that need to be installed for a content change.
 Installing dependencies with `yarn install --production` installs 44 MB of _node_modules_, while `yarn install` installs 110 MB of _node_modules_.

 My netlify.toml file:
 ``` toml